jonge-democraten/website/README.md

 #### Database migrations
 A [database migration](https://docs.djangoproject.com/en/1.7/topics/migrations/) needs to be created after database structure changes in `models.py`,
 `$ python website/manage.py makemigrations <app_label>`
-The generated migration file is commited together with changes in `models.py`.
+The generated migration file is committed together with changes in `models.py`.
 Migrations have to be carefully managed between different branches, so keep track of other branches and prepare for a merge.